I KNOW PENNY NMLS #111937 · #56921

 Amortization

-The schedule of how your payments are split between principal and interest over the life of the loan.
+The schedule of how your payments split between principal and interest over the life of the loan.
 Early payments are mostly interest.

 Clear to Close